NikolayChirkov/obj2/README.md

   }
 };
 ```
 If multiple pointers are referencing a single class instance then after deserialization a single class is constructed and then referenced multiple times.
 Cyclic references are also supported.
-Each class is registed with the factory function and the unique ClassId.
+Each class is registered with the factory function and the unique ClassId.
 Each class instance = object contains unique InstanceId.
 Both these values are used for reconstructing the original graph on deserialization.

 ### Versioning
 Versioning is implemented by inheritance chain and supports:
 * an old serialized object's state can be loaded by the newer binary.
 Default initialization of the newly added values is performed.
-* An old binary can load newer serialized state with rejecting the unused values.
+* An old binary can load a newer serialized state with rejecting the unused values.
 Another useful application of the versioned serialization is the upgrading application to newer version (with ability to roll-back).
 Example: V1 class serializes integer value.
 When the instance of the class is serialized through the pointer then the ClassId and InstanceId are both serialized.
 Then the integer is stored.
 ```cpp